pinnace/burp-jwt-fuzzhelper-extension/README.md

 This extension requires you to have Jython installed.

 The HS* class of signature algorithms (ie. HS256, HS384, and HS512) are implemented using native Python libraries.
-The RS* and PS* class of signatures are generate via the [pyjwt](https://pyjwt.readthedocs.io/en/latest/) library.
+The RS* and PS* class of signatures are generated via the [pyjwt](https://pyjwt.readthedocs.io/en/latest/) library.
 Since pyjwt relies on Python `cryptography` libs and these libs cannot be installed via Jython, you will need to specify a folder for loading native Python modules in Extender -> Options -> Python Environment.

 ## Installation